-If a vehicle is driven, parked or possessed on MSU property by a student, the MSU Police reminds you that the vehicle must be registered with the Parking Office, bearing a current and valid permit, as it is a condition of enrollment.
+If a vehicle is driven, parked or possessed on MSU property by a student, the MSU Police reminds you that the vehicle must be registered with the Parking Office, bearing a current and valid permit.

 All students, except those with fewer than 20 MSU accepted credits and first-year agriculture technology students residing in residence halls are eligible to register a vehicle on campus.
 An exception may be made after a special parking application and requested information has been submitted, reviewed by the Parking Office, and approval granted.